 |The James Buckee Scholarship

 was founded in 2010 by Dr James Buckee.
 The Scholarship is in all areas of Physics and has no nationality or other eligibility restrictions.
 It normally offers full financial support, including all fees (overseas or domestic) and a maintenance grant for up to 4 years.
 This is currently the most generous Graduate Scholarship in Oxford Physics and the only Merton Scholarship exclusively dedicated to the subject.
-On four previous occasions, matching support was offered by the Department of Physics, enabling us to elect seven Scholars since 2010.
+On all previous occasions, matching support was offered by the Department of Physics, enabling us to elect seven Scholars since 2010.
 The next (8th) James Buckee Scholar will be elected in 2020.

 Dr James Buckee, a former graduate student at Merton, has held senior executive positions with Shell, Burmah Oil and BP.
 He was appointed President of Talisman Energy Inc in 1991 and CEO in 1993 and held both posts until retiring from Talisman in October 2007.

 |The Jackson Scholarship

 was founded in 2007 by the bequest of James W. Jackson.
-The Scholarship is in Natural Sciences, viz.
-Biochemistry, Chemistry, Physics or Zoology.
+The Scholarship is in Natural Sciences, rotating between Biochemistry, Chemistry, Physics and Zoology.
 It is restricted to UK nationals by the terms of the bequest and offers full support (domestic fees and maintenance) for up to 4 years.
 The next Scholar in Physics will be elected in 2023.

 James W. Jackson was born in 1925 and read Engineering Sciences in 1942-1945 at Merton College.
 He was a Divisional Surveyor for Kent County Council for 29 Years.
 James Jackson died in 2004, leaving his entire estate to the College.
 His bequest was for the "Jackson Scholarship" in the Natural Sciences to be open to British Graduates.